Porgy and Bess (Ella Fitzgerald and Louis Armstrong album)

 Porgy and Bess is a studio album by jazz vocalist and trumpeter Louis Armstrong and singer Ella Fitzgerald, released on Verve Records in 1959.
 The third and final of the pair's albums for the label, it is a suite of selections from the George Gershwin opera Porgy and Bess.
 Orchestral arrangements are by Russell Garcia, who had previously arranged the 1956 jazz vocal recording The Complete Porgy and Bess.

 Background

 In 1959, a big-budget film version produced by Samuel Goldwyn and directed by Otto Preminger arrived in theaters.
 To coincide with the film, many jazz and vocal versions of the work were produced on records, this one and the celebrated Miles Davis and Gil Evans collaboration among them.
 The double album was released in both mono and stereo, and on compact disc in 1990.
 It is also part of the set The Complete Ella Fitzgerald & Louis Armstrong on Verve issued in 1997.
 Given the nature of the work, only five tracks feature vocals by both Armstrong and Fitzgerald.
+The mosaic on the cover art was by Joseph Young.